-UIC participated and gave presentation in 4 international meetings gathering rail security experts:
+UIC participated and gave presentation in 8 international meetings gathering rail security experts:

-- On 08/02/2021: UIC Cyber Security Solutions platform meeting which regroups cybersecurity experts from 12 railways companies. - On 26/02/2021 and on 30/09/2021: ER-ISAC General Assembly meeting which regroups around 80 cybersecurity experts from 40 companies (20 Railway companies but also suppliers, European and national bodies and research centres). - On 06/05/2021: UIC Security platform Meeting of the SIA (Sabotage/intrusion/attack) working group which regroups security experts from Railways. - On 08/06/2021, SAFETY4RAILS was presented in a workshop gathering rail cyber experts.
+- o On 08 February 2021: UIC Cyber Security Solutions platform meeting which regroups cybersecurity experts from 12 railways companies. - On 26 February 2021 and on 30 September 2021: ER-ISAC General Assembly meeting which regroups around 80 cybersecurity experts from 40 companies (20 Railway companies but also suppliers, European and national bodies and research centres). - On 06 May 2021: UIC Security platform Meeting of the SIA (Sabotage/intrusion/attack) working group which regroups security experts from Railways. - On 08 June 2021: SAFETY4RAILS was presented in a workshop gathering rail cyber experts.
 It was organised by the EU project 4SECURAIL focussing on the Implementation of the EU Rail CSIRT model to the railway sector.
-More than 40 participants mainly from rail companies attended the workshop.
+More than 40 participants mainly from rail companies attended the workshop. - On 3 December 2021: UIC Digital Conference which gathered about 80 representatives from UIC Members and actors from the digital ecosystem to learn more about current digital trends, projects & developments. - On 15 June 2022: 17th UIC World Security Congress which gathered about 100 security managers from railways and authorities. - On 17 June 2022: UIC Cyber Security Solutions platform meeting which regroups cybersecurity experts from 12 railways companies.